Close

 5. Blame casting.
 Toxic parents look for a scapegoat when they feel guilty.
 Instead of owning up to misunderstandings, potential shortcomings, and life’s general happenstance, parents feel guilty.

 8. Critical nature.
 A common affliction of toxic parenting is being judged or critiqued regarding every part of a child’s life.
-Instead of allowing them to explore their personalities and the world around them, toxic parental figures lock their youth into a mold.
+Instead of allowing them to explore their personalities and the world around them, toxic parental figures lock their youth into a mold and make them face constant criticism.

 9. Competitiveness.
 Parents who always need to be right are suffering under a competitive mindset that’s constantly questioning their own self-worth.
 They act in constant competition with their children for fear of being perceived as lacking.
 Instead of encouraging achievements, they undermine or ignore them.